-Health plans include the health insurance companies, company health plans, HMOs, Medicare & Medicaid.
-In fact, schools and employers that handle the PHI in order to enroll their employees and students in any sort of health plan also fall under the definition of a Health Plan.
+Health plans include health insurance companies, company health plans, HMOs, Medicare & Medicaid.
+Schools and employers that handle PHI to enroll their employees and students in any sort of health plan also fall under the definition of a Health Plan.

-Here’s a complete list of entities that come under covered entities.
-Please take a look.
+Here’s a complete list of entities that come under covered entities:

 - Dental and doctors’ offices, clinics, psychologists

 - Pharmacies, nursing homes, home healthcare agencies, or hospitals

 - Healthcare clearinghouses

 A business associate is nothing but a subcontractor or a vendor who has access to protected health information (PHI).
 However, if defined in a more legalized way, a business associate is an entity that discloses or uses PHI on behalf of a covered entity.
 In case the legalized definition is complex, here’s a very simple and crisp definition- a business associate can be defined as a person who performs or assists in performing certain activities involving the use or disclosure of PHI, on behalf of the covered entity.

 Business Associates can be providers of data transmission services, document or data storage services (it hardly matters if they can view the PHI they maintain), portals, or other interfaces specially created on behalf of the covered entities that allow the patients to share their health-related data with the covered entity, as well as other electronic health information exchanges.